handlebargh/yatto/README.md

    The repository must be empty, meaning that nothing must be committed at creation (uncheck README, .gitignore and license files).

+#### From scratch

+2. Run yatto and enter your SSH URL in the config dialog.

+#### With existing storage directory

+2. Push the current state manually to the remote.

-2. Enable remote in the config.
+3. Enable remote in the config.

    #### Git
     ```toml